kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 $walletd = new Walletd\Client($config);
 ```

-To make a JSON PRC request to your TurtleCoin RPC Wallet you should use a POST request that looks like this:
+To make a JSON RPC request to your TurtleCoin RPC Wallet you should use a POST request that looks like this:

 `http://<service address>:<service port>/json_rpc`